syllg/Beyblades-Detection/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 196 images.
+The dataset includes 217 images.
-Beybladeobj are annotated in YOLOv8 format.
+Beyblade are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Fit within)
+* Resize to 640x640 (Stretch)

 No image augmentation techniques were applied.